MalteJ/LFS/README.md

     sudo mount build $DRIVE

+We will build the toolchain using a docker container, that has the required build tools installed.
+To create the docker container execute

+    make docker

 To create the intermediate filesystem `artifacts/lfs-temp-tools-11.1.tar` execute the `toolchain`, `mount` and `chroot` Make targets. `make mount` will mount virtual filesystems into the chroot environment (/dev, /proc, /sys, /run etc.).
 These can be unmounted using `make unmount`.